 Encouraging kids to play outside is essential.
 According to the Centers for Disease Control and Prevention, childhood obesity affects 13.7 million children in the United States.
 The CDC also recommends that children ages six to 17 be active for at least 60 minutes a day, and children ages three to five be active to encourage growth and development.
 Spending time outdoors is a great way to promote physical fitness.

 In addition to being physically active when encouraging kids to play outside, kids will also get fresh air and plenty of Vitamin D from the sun.
 While you should remember to apply sunscreen to children before playing outdoors, the Vitamin D absorbed from the sun helps keep bones healthy and prevents heart disease, diabetes, and osteoporosis.

 Beyond the health benefits of spending time outdoors, children also develop much-needed social skills they can’t get from playing on an electronic device.
-The endless possibilities of things to play outside will ignite their imagination, particularly if you have a play space like Backyard Escape’s Space Walk playset or The Captain’s Castle playset.
+The endless possibilities of things to play outside will ignite their imagination, particularly if you have a play space like Backyard Escape’s C-10 Hideout or C-8 Bridge Escape.
 Kids can play for an endless number of hours on these high-quality, Amish-built playsets for years of fun.

 Encouraging Kids to Play Outside

 While you may realize the importance of kids spending time outdoors, getting them outside can be a challenge.
 However, there are several ways you can encourage kids to play outside to reap the many benefits of being in the great outdoors.
 Depending on the children’s age, some activities may inspire them to play more than others.